October 21-22, 2020 // Southern Exchange @ 200 Peachtree

-Join more 900 tech enthusiasts, entrepreneurs, premiere investors and key executives from across the country at the 2018 Venture Atlanta Conference.
+Join more than 1,000 tech enthusiasts, entrepreneurs, premiere investors, and key executives from across the country at the 2020 Venture Atlanta Conference.

-It all goes down on October 16-17, 2018 at our new venue at Southern Exchange at 200 Peachtree!
-Located in the heart of downtown Atlanta.
+It all goes down on October 21-22, 2020 at Southern Exchange at 200 Peachtree located in the heart of downtown Atlanta.
 We will be back with great speakers and new opportunities for sponsors and attendees.
-We sell out every year - so don’t wait to grab your tickets.
+We sell out every year — ticket sales coming soon.

 CALLING ALL ATTENDEES!